canonical/cloud-init/doc/rtd/reference/datasources/oracle.rst

 identifies itself via DMI data in the chassis asset tag with the string ``'OracleCloud.com'``.

-Oracle's platform provides a meta-data service that mimics the ``2013-10-17`` version of OpenStack meta-data service.
+Oracle's platform provides a instance metadata service that mimics the ``2013-10-17`` version of OpenStack instance metadata service.
 Initially, support for Oracle was done via the OpenStack datasource.

 ``Cloud-init`` has a specific datasource for Oracle in order to: